chef/chef-web-docs/chef_master/source/config_json_delivery.rst

 .. tag delivery_config_example_build_cookbook_git

 ..
-To specify a build-cookbook located at a Git source:
+To specify a build-cookbook located at a git source:

 .. code-block:: javascript